 - Customers under contract with a Retail Electric Supplier.

-These customers received an opt-in letter from the City in July and were given the opportunity to join the City’s program.
+These customers received an opt-in letter from the City and were given the opportunity to join the City’s program.

 Who qualifies for opt-in?